-Dynamic Neuromuscular Stabilization isn’t a technique or a procedure.
-Rather, it is a rehabilitation system which restores proper movement and joint stability.
+DNS isn’t a technique or a procedure.
+Rather, it's a rehabilitation system which focuses on the restoration of proper movement, respiration, and joint stability.

-The brain does not think in individual muscles, it thinks in movements.
-We call this a motor pattern or, easier described as a movement pattern.
-It’s how your body is able to stabilize your core as you reach to open a door but still allow you to breath at the same time.
-It is an overlooked and underappreciated concept in the rehabilitation community.
+The brain doesn't think in individual muscles, it thinks in movements.
+We call this a motor or movement pattern.
+It’s how you are able to carry a heavy bag at the airport without falling over breathe at the same time.
+It is an overlooked, and underappreciated concept in the rehabilitation community.
 While there are neuromuscular principals by which all of our movements must follow, we all develop our own unique movement patterns.
-If all goes well, our bodies learn to move from rolling over as an infant to sprinting without a hitch as an adult.
+If all goes well, our bodies learn to move starting with rolling over as an infant to sprinting as an adult.
 Think of someone you know who is naturally athletic.
 Or, someone who is over 60 years old and can still get off the ground without using their hands (go ahead, try it…).

-Problems occur however, when an incorrect or faulty movement pattern develops.
-This will cause an imbalance and increased muscle tension.
+Problems however, occur when an incorrect or faulty movement pattern develops.
+This will cause an imbalance and muscle tension.
 This will cause increased loading of joints, ligaments, and tendons.
 The end result is pain, joint degeneration, and loss of function.

 Causes of imbalance and faulty movement patterns:

 - Poor posture – caused by sedentary work environment is a common cause.

 - Injury – An injury can cause an imbalance like a fall or contact sports.
 Or, because you have a long standing imbalance, you threw your back out while lifting a box off the floor.